dougeby/IntuneDocs/intune/wi-fi-settings-configure.md

 # required metadata

 title: How to configure Intune Wi-Fi settings
-titleSuffix: "Azure portal"
+titleSuffix: Microsoft Intune
-description: Learn how to use Intune to configure Wi-Fi connections on devices you manage."
+description: Learn how to use Microsoft Intune to configure Wi-Fi connections on devices you manage.
 keywords:
 author: vhorne
 ms.author: victorh